Alymantara/pydoppler/README.md

   ```
   ##  Section 2:  Doppler tomography
   Before running any routines, verify that you have added all the relevant
-  parameters into the doppler object
+  parameters into the PyDoppler object

   ```python
   import pydoppler